 - OpenACC Membership Agreement

-- OpenACC Membership Agreement for State Academic Institution (US only)
+- OpenACC Membership Agreement for State Academic Institution

 For membership questions email firstname.lastname@example.org.